chrisabrams/generator-chaplin/README.md

 ## Installation

-1. Install Yeoman globally
+1. Install Dependencies

-        npm install -g yo

-2. Install the Chaplin generator globally

-        npm install -g generator-chaplin
+        npm install -g bower coffee-script grunt-cli yo generator-chaplin

-3. Create a new project folder
+2. Create a new project folder

-4. Initiate the generator in your project folder
+3. Initiate the generator in your project folder

         yo chaplin